 - Avoid late-night snacks to align with natural metabolic rhythms

-Combine these habits with foods high in protein and fiber for the best results.
+Make sure to combine these habits with foods rich in protein and fiber.
 Being consistent is crucial.
-Find a meal timing that suits your life to boost your metabolism.
-Small changes in eating times can make a big difference in your health.
+Eat at the right time for your life to boost your metabolism.
+Shifting meal times just a little can improve your health.

 The Impact of Sleep on Metabolism

 Sleep is not just for resting—it’s crucial for your metabolism.
 Without enough quality sleep, your body has a hard time.
-Studies show that poor sleep messes with hormones like ghrelin and leptin, which control hunger.
+Studies show poor sleep interferes with hormones like ghrelin and leptin, which control hunger.

 This imbalance can make you feel hungrier and slow your metabolism.
 This makes it harder to lose weight effectively.